anoushkaacc/Predictive-maintenance-for-mining-equipments/README.md

 ## Acknowledgements

-This project was developed as part of internship training project under Southern Eastern CoalFields (SECL).
+This project was developed as part of internship training project under South Eastern CoalFields (SECL).